Food, Transportation and Other Essentials

 If you qualify for SNAP, you also qualify to receive 50% off transit fares with PRT.
 Apply here.

-Take Action to Avoid Losing SNAP benefits
+Avoid Losing SNAP Benefits

 1. Complete the PA DHS Screening Form Checklist (mailed to you by PA DHS; also can be found here)